 - our use of your personal information is necessary for complying with our legal obligations; or

-- where neither of the above apply, use of your personal information is necessary for our legitimate interests or the legitimate interests of others.
+- use of your personal information is necessary for our legitimate interests or the legitimate interests of others.
 Our legitimate interests are to:

 - run, grow and develop our business;

 - operate our Site and provide our Services;

 - build relationships with partners and academic institutions;